As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Raw Quartz

 Etsy, Amazon, and Joom online marketplaces are great places to find raw quartz.
-There are many mineral wholesalers who sell quartz.
+Many mineral wholesalers sell quartz.

 I recommend searching these online marketplaces for raw quartz because it is relatively common, so fraud and other attempts to lie to you about what you are buying are less common.